Code-Institute-Submissions/Paul-Browne-User-Centric-Front-End-Project/README.md

 Testing problems include footer slightly too large on max-width: 600px devices.
 Some spacing issues with max-width 600px devices.
 Button placement on bio page needs positioning.

+**Changes made on recommendation of Mentor**

+1. Removed background images for visual improvement.

+2. Changed footer to more responsive design.

+3. Fixed nav icon on scroll.

+4. UX advice on photos and layout.

 ## Deployment